Certificate of Excellence

 Surfer going right at Dreamland.

-The inside wave is very popular with local groms.
-It breaks left and right very close to the shore and packs a punch.
-Occasionally it will barrel but more generally it offers a launch pad for airs.
+The inside wave is popular with local groms — it breaks left and right very close to shore, packs a punch, and provides a launch pad for airs.
+Occasionally it will barrel.

 A-Frame waves at Dreamland

 Dreamland is primarily a dry season surf spot.
-There is a gap between the headlands, where the river runs, that funnels the wind directly offshore.
-In rainy season the wind is primarily onshore, and this makes surfing more difficult.
-However, the inside wave works almost as good on an onshore wind and can be an option when other breaks are blown out.
-It handles side shore and cross offshore winds very well as it’s tucked in very close to the beach.
-The outside waves are more exposed to the wind, and need cleaner conditions to work good, as onshore winds pushes the wave to break too soon, and chop will affect the wave quality.
+The gap between the headlands funnels wind directly offshore during the dry season SE trades, grooming the outside waves well.
+In the wet season the wind is primarily onshore, making the outside sections more difficult — however the inside wave works almost as well in onshore conditions and can be a good option when other breaks are blown out.
+The outside waves need cleaner conditions: onshore wind causes the wave to break too early and adds chop that kills the quality.

 Surfer doing a turn at Dreamland